zackharley/elec-278-exam-tutorial/Basics/pointers.md

 int *uninitializedPtr;
 ```

-If you're still unsure of what's going on with pointers, try running [this example](/Basics/pointers.c).
+If you're still unsure of what's going on with pointers, try playing with [this example](/Basics/pointers.c).